Azure/azure-sdk-for-java/README.md

 [![Build Status](https://travis-ci.org/Azure/azure-libraries-for-java.svg?style=flat-square&label=build)](https://travis-ci.org/Azure/azure-libraries-for-java)

-> :triangular_flag_on_post: NOTE: the Azure Libraries for Java project (resource management APIs with fluent interface design pattern) has moved to http://github.com/azure/azure-libraries-for-java, so please log issues for that project in the new rerpo.
+> :triangular_flag_on_post: NOTE: The **Azure Libraries for Java** project (resource management APIs with fluent interface design pattern) has moved to http://github.com/azure/azure-libraries-for-java, so please log issues for that project in the new rerpo.
 This repository is now dedicated to all the other, auto-generated, non-fluent Azure SDKs only.

 # Azure SDKs for Java

 :+1: [Try Azure for FREE](http://go.microsoft.com/fwlink/?LinkId=330212)

-This repository contains auto-generated, non-fluent Azure SDKs which enabling the programmatic *consumption* of miscellaneous Azure services (i.e. *not management* - for that see http://github.com/azure/azure-libraries-for-java)
+This repository contains auto-generated, non-fluent Azure SDKs enabling the programmatic *consumption* of miscellaneous Azure services (i.e. *not management* - for that see http://github.com/azure/azure-libraries-for-java)

 Currently, this repository contains the following Azure SDKs, at varying stages of stability: